This article offers a Group Communication Definition, Elements, Examples, Importance, and Barriers.

 2. Stereotyping

 Stereotyping means generalization about a group of people that oversimplifies their characteristics.
 It relies on exaggerated beliefs to make judgments about a group of people.
 For example, Malays are lazy; Chinese are greedy and rich; Indians are drunker; Singaporeans are “kiasu”.
-Negative traits to an entire group when, in reality, only a few people in that group may possess those traits.
+Negative traits are attributed to an entire group when, in reality, only a few members of that group may possess them.
 In another instance, Asian students are good at Mathematics(Positive stereotypes).

 3. Prejudice

-Prejudice refers to the negative attitudes about other people that are based on faulty and inflexible stereotypes.
+Prejudice refers to negative attitudes toward other people based on faulty, inflexible stereotypes.
 Prejudice mostly brings negative consequences.
-For example, “He cannot be brilliant if he only has a Bachelor's degree from XX University or College.
+For example, “He cannot be brilliant if he only has a Bachelor’s degree from XX University or College.
 In addition, “I don’t want a person with disabilities working on our group project.”

 - Stereotyping ⇒ Prejudice